Skip to main content Skip to footer

 Selina Sara Eisenberger investigated the effects of a co-design workshop on behaviour, more specifically, to decrease electricity consumption in a lab.
 The design workshop was conducted together with the roll-to-roll (R2R) lab at SDU Sønderborg, and the energy consumption was read out manually two weeks before and two weeks after the workshop with the help of a meter installed in the lab to measure and compare the effect.
 The data collected supports a significant decrease in energy consumption after the co-design workshop.
 The example demonstrates that pro-environmental behaviour can be induced by engaging users in a co-design.

-Thanks to Tony (left), Chris (right), and Knud for their efforts in getting the tree and planting it and for the plate.
+Thanks to Tony (left), Chres (right), and Knud for their efforts in getting the tree and planting it and for the plate.

 We also thank the MCI for the financial support.